IvanDrokin/torch-conv-kan/README.md

 ![KAN vs MLP](assets/math/mlp_vs_kans.png)

-In convolutional layer, a filter or a kernel "slides" over the 2D input data, performing an elementwise multiplication.
+In a convolutional layer, a filter or a kernel "slides" over the 2D input data, performing an elementwise multiplication.
 The results are summed up into a single output pixel.
 The kernel performs the same operation for every location it slides over, transforming a 2D (1D or 3D) matrix of features into a different one.
 Although 1D and 3D convolutions share the same concept, they have different filters, input data, and output data dimensions.
 However, we'll focus on 2D for simplicity.

 Typically, after a convolutional layer, a normalization layer (like BatchNorm, InstanceNorm, etc.) and non-linear activations (ReLU, LeakyReLU, SiLU, and many more) are applied.